-Color must be Navy Blue, Black or Khaki, NO GRAY OR STONE The length of girls' shorts must be no shorter than mid-thigh, or halfway between the top of the knee and the hip flexor.
+Color must be Navy Blue, Black or Khaki, NO GRAY OR STONE

+The length of girls' shorts must be no shorter than mid-thigh, or halfway between the top of the knee and the hip flexor.

 The maximum length of boys' shorts is the bottom of the knee.

-The maximum length of boys shorts is the bottom of the knee.

-Faddish add-ons, cargo pockets and denim or denim-type fabric is not allowed.
+Faddish add-ons, cargo pockets and denim or denim-type fabric are not allowed.